 Starting at Disney Springs will keep your parking cost to zero.
 You can park your car there for free and roam around to check out their holiday décor and seasonal treats.

 Christmas at Disney Springs is a perfect way to kick start your free Disney resort holiday tour.
 The buses in this area usually start running at 8:30 a.m.

 Learn more about parking at Walt Disney World for free here!

 While there, try a seasonal treat at one of the kiosks or one of the top restaurants.
 You will also be able to sit back and listen to holiday carols along the waterside promenade on certain days.

 A Disney Springs must is to walk-through the majestic Christmas Tree Trail.
-Each Christmas tree is highly themed to a Disney fan favorite complete with music and snow!
+Each Christmas tree is highly themed to a Disney fan favorite attraction, resort, and more that’s complete with music and snow!

-No visit to Disney Springs during the holiday would be complete without seeing Santa Claus.
+No visit to Disney Springs during the holidays would be complete without seeing Santa Claus.
 He will be there ready to snap a photo with you!

 2 – Animal Kingdom Lodge Resort Christmas Decor